-Zwift was the brainchild of Eric Min (CEO/founder) who together with programming wizard Jon Mayfield, envisaged making indoor cycling more socially connected, time effective and interactive.
+Zwift has made suffering indoors in solitary confinement a thing of the past thanks to the advent of the smart trainer.
+Zwift is the brainchild of Eric Min (CEO/founder) who together with programming wizard Jon Mayfield, envisaged making indoor cycling more socially connected, time effective and interactive.
 After months of invite-only beta testing during the latter part of 2014, Zwift quickly moved from an open-beta phase to a polished, subscription-based product in 2015.

-With five courses to choose from and a host of other novelties and training options, Zwift has fast become the indoor-cycling tool of choice among cyclists of all ages, abilities and nationalities.
+With five courses to choose from including an all-new mountain bike course called Repack Ridge, and a host of other novelties and training options, Zwift has fast become the indoor-cycling tool of choice among cyclists of all ages, abilities and nationalities.
 The whole concept can be difficult to grasp at first — especially for newbies or those not familiar with smart-trainer jargon — but after reading this guide you’ll be Zwift ready in no time.

-What is Zwift and how does it work?
+Zwift: What is it and how does it work?

 In a nutshell, Zwift is an interactive cycling game that mimics real-world cycling, via a turbo trainer and screen, allowing you to train and race against other cyclists from all around the world in the comfort of your own home.

 But it’s more than just a game — there’s a physical element that makes it a captivating and immersive experience thanks to the relationship between rider, bicycle and turbo trainer.
 While classic turbo trainers or rollers are compatible with Zwift, the interactivity is rather limited in terms of resistance but Zwift can still calculate your power when an ANT+ or Bluetooth speed/cadence sensor is connected to your bike.